Contact

 Land use sector

 At end of 2023, SBTi (Science Based Targets initiative) released a FLAG (Forest, Land, and Agriculture) guidance for companies operating in the land-use sector.
-With these guidelines, companies employing over 500 people can set more precise climate targets.
+With these guidelines, companies can set more precise climate targets.
 They can also plan efficient emission reduction measures specifically concerning land use.

 SBTi in a nutshell